percona/pmm-doc/docs/qan.md

 If you are viewing the details of a query of another type, the Explain section will not contain any data.

-!!! alert alert-info "Note" "Related information"
+!!! alert alert-info "Related information"
     pt-visual-explain: a tool to show the query plan based on the output of the EXPLAIN command <https://www.percona.com/doc/percona-toolkit/LATEST/pt-visual-explain.html>

 ### Table Info Section